-Due to the amount of restricted and unrestricted cash that we had on hand during our year ending December 31, 2018, we believe that we were classified as a PFIC for that tax year.
-Depending on the future composition and value of our assets, we may be classified as a PFIC for 2019, as well, and for future years.
+Due to the amount of restricted and unrestricted cash and investments that we had on hand during our year ending December 31, 2022, we believe that we were classified as a PFIC for that tax year.
+Depending on the future composition and value of our assets, we may be classified as a PFIC for future years.